-Current knowledge of SMT has grown tremendously, and the editors looked at the “hows” and “whys” the linchpin chiropractic therapy.
-The cutting edge papers from scientific leaders came from different backgrounds and directions, and while some points may be disagreed with and more research is needed, the overall takeaway is that SMT is safe and very valuable tool in a clinical arsenal.
+Knowledge of SMT has grown tremendously, and the editors looked at the “hows” and “whys” of linchpin chiropractic therapy.
+The cutting edge papers from scientific leaders came from different backgrounds and directions, and while some points may be disagreed with and more research is needed, the overall takeaway was that SMT is safe and a very valuable tool in a clinical arsenal.

-My personal observation: Though not specifically named, many of the studies supported the StrongPosture™ protocols in concept as logical, complementary and synergistic to SMT.
+My personal observation: Though not specifically named, many of the studies supported the StrongPosture® protocols in concept as logical, complementary and synergistic to SMT.

 Some of my favorites articles: